Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 ### te::quote_< template<typename ...
 Ts> class F >

-Similar to mp11's `mp_quote`, this thing wrap multiple types into a single one define in the template template.
+Similar to mp11's `mp_quote`, this thing wrap multiple types into a single one defined in the template template parameter.
 Be cautious that it only accept template that receive only types, no `bool` or `int` or whatever.
 `te::eval_pipe_< te::input_<int,float,char>, te::quote_<std::tuple> >` will result into `std::tuple<int,float,char>`
 This function have a sister function named `lift_<template<...> class F>` due to the std.type_trait library that need to quote then to get the nested `::type`.
 Rule of thumb : use quote most of the time, use lift if you need to use std::type_traits meta-function